Dumpling: Jiaozi

 The jiǎozi is a common Chinese dumpling, generally consisting of minced meat and finely-chopped vegetables wrapped into a dough skin.
 The shape is likened to that of a human ear.
 The skin can be either thin and elastic or thicker, and it is sometimes said that the skin of a dumpling determines its quality.
-Popular meat fillings include ground meat (usually pork, but sometimes beef or chicken), shrimp, and even fish.
+Popular meat fillings include ground meat (usually pork, but sometimes beef or chicken), shrimp, and fish.
 Popular mixtures include pork with Chinese cabbage, pork with garlic chives, pork and shrimp with vegetables, pork with spring onion, and garlic chives with scrambled eggs.
-Filling mixtures will vary depending on personal tastes, region, and season.
+Filling mixtures vary depending on personal tastes, region, and season.
 According to region and season, ingredients can include oyster.
 Jiaozi are usually boiled, steamed, or fried, and they continue to be a traditional dish.
 In Northern China, dumplings are commonly eaten with a dipping sauce of vinegar, sometimes with chilli oil or paste, and occasionally with some soy sauce added in.

-According to legends, jiaozi were invented in the Eastern Han Dynasty between 150 and 219 CE by Zhang Zhongjing, who was a popular Chinese medicine practitioner.
+According to legends, jiaozi were invented in the Eastern Han Dynasty between 150 and 219 CE by Zhang Zhongjing, who was a well-known Chinese medicine practitioner.
 When Zhang returned to his hometown during a harsh winter, he saw many poor people suffering from frostbite in their ears due to the bad governing of the emperor.
 Using his knowledge of Chinese herbs and medicine, he mixed Chinese medicinal herbs that heat up bodies with lamb and chili in doughs, folded the doughs into the shape of ears, put them in boiling water, and gave them to the poor people.
 After eating the wrapped dough with herbs and drinking the soup, people's frostbite heals quickly.
 In memory of his help to many people, eating Jiaozi became a tradition during the winter.
 Written records show that jiaozi became popular during the Southern and Northern dynasties (420–589 CE) in China, and the earliest unearthed real jiaozi were found in Astana Cemetery dated between 499 CE and 640 CE.